Subject6735/stealthgame-winforms/README.md

 - The programme is implemented in a three-tier architecture.
 The representation is in the `View` namespace, the model in the `Model` namespace, and the persistence in the `Persistence` namespace.
-The package structure of the program is shown in Figure 2.

 ### Persistence